-1. -Anyny language or behavior that degrades, labels, stereotypes, incites hatred, prejudice, harassment and discrimination towards students, staff, or families on their real or perceived sexual orientation or gender identity or gender expression willidentity will not be tolerated.
+4. -Anyny language or behavior that degrades, labels, stereotypes, incites hatred, prejudice, harassment and discrimination towards students, staff, or families on their real or perceived sexual orientation or gender identity or gender expression willidentity will not be tolerated.

 - 2. Schools shall ensure that the school student code of conduct references a prohibition of language or behavior that degrades, labels, stereotypes, incites hatred, prejudice, harassment or discrimination. - 3.
-The Principal shall: - 3.1 consult with staff, parents and students in the development of school based policies and practices that support the implementation of division Policy 115 Sexual Orientation and Gender Identities; - 3.2 ensure all aspects of this Administrative Procedure are clearly and periodically communicated to all students, families and staff; - 3.3 ensure that students are informed of their ability to request support to establish or lead an activity or organization intended to promote an welcoming, caring, respectful and safe learning inclusive, equitable, safe, and healthy -and respectful environment that respects diversity and fosters a sense of belonging including but not limited to organizations such as gay-straight alliances, diversity clubs and antibullying clubs and that any refusal to establish such a request may be appealed to the Bboard of Ttrustees in accordance with Section 35.1 of the Education Act; - 3.4 ensure staff members address and provide appropriate remedial consequences for all interactions involving the use of comments, behaviours and actions which are homophobic, transphobic, and sexist, whether they occur in person or in digital form, on or off school property; - 3.5 ensure staff members know their professional responsibility to identify discriminatory attitudes and behaviors and create inclusive, equitable, safe, healthy and respectful caring, respectful and safe learning environments; - References: - 3.6 ensure awareness and adherence to all district policies with respect
+The Principal shall: - 3.1 consult with staff, parents and students in the development of school based policies and practices that support the implementation of division Policy 115 Sexual Orientation and Gender Identities; - 3.2 ensure all aspects of this Administrative Procedure are clearly and periodically communicated to all students, families and staff; - 3.3 ensure that students are informed of their ability to request support to establish or lead an activity or organization intended to promote an welcoming, caring, respectful and safe learning inclusive, equitable, safe, and healthy and respectful environment that respects diversity and fosters a sense of belonging including but not limited to organizations such as gay-straight alliances, diversity clubs and antibullying clubs and that any refusal to establish such a request may be appealed to the Board of Ttrustees in accordance with Section 35.1 of the Education Act; - 3.4 ensure staff members address and provide appropriate remedial consequences for all interactions involving the use of comments, behaviours and actions which are homophobic, transphobic, and sexist, whether they occur in person or in digital form, on or off school property; - 3.5 ensure staff members know their professional responsibility to identify discriminatory attitudes and behaviors and create inclusive, equitable, safe, healthy and respectful caring, respectful and safe learning environments; - 3.6 ensure awareness and adherence to all district policies with respect

-Board Policy: 110\Welcoming Inclusive.
-Safe and Healthy EnvironmentsEquity, Diversity, Inclusion and Human Rights Board Policy: 115 Sexual Orientation, and Gender Identities and Gender Expression Board Policy: 120 Harassment Board Policy: 900 Student Conduct and Discipline The Education Act: Section 16, 3, 35.1, 42 Vision, Mission and Values Statement Canadian Charter of Rights and Freedoms Alberta Human Rights Act GSA's and QSA's in Alberta Schools: ATA Freedom of Information and Protection of Privacy Act Guidelines for Best Practices: Alberta Government to diversity, equity, human rights, sexual orientation, gender identities identity, gender expression, prejudice, harassment and discrimination;
+Board Policy: 110_Welcoming Inclusive, Safe and Healthy Environments Equity, Diversity, Inclusion and Human Rights

+Board Policy: 115 Sexual Orientation, and Gender Identitiesy and Gender Expression

+Board Policy: 900 Student Conduct and Discipline The Education Act: Section 16, 3, 35.1, 42 Vision, Mission and Values Statement to diversity, equity, human rights, sexual orientation, gender identities identity, gender expression, prejudice, harassment and discrimination;